Yadnik1/Noxious-Gas-Detection-System-for-Coal-Mines/README.md

 ## Overview

-The Noxious Gas Detection System is a highly specialized and technologically advanced solution developed to enhance safety within coal mines.
-It monitors critical environmental parameters, particularly focusing on the presence of hazardous gases, and provides real-time data essential for the well-being of mine workers.
-Utilizing the ESP32 microcontroller, the system sends eight different parameter data i.e. H₂S, CO, C₆H₆, PM 2.5, TVOC, CO2-eq, temperature, and humidity to InfluxDB over Wi-Fi and displays this information on a Grafana dashboard.
+The Noxious Gas Detection System is an innovative and essential safety solution for coal mining operations.
+Leveraging the ESP32 microcontroller, this system accurately monitors and reports on a variety of environmental parameters, including hazardous gas levels.
+Data collected by the system is transmitted to InfluxDB over Wi-Fi and visualized in real-time via a Grafana dashboard.

-## Key Features
+## Key Sensors

-- **ESP32 Microcontroller**: The central unit that interfaces with various sensors to collect and transmit environmental data.
+The system employs a suite of sensors to monitor a broad range of conditions:
-- **Real-Time Data Transmission**: Sends data on eight parameters i.e. H₂S, CO, C₆H₆, PM 2.5, TVOC, CO2-eq, temperature, and humidity data to InfluxDB, enabling prompt monitoring and alerting.
+- **SGP30 Sensor**: Measures total volatile organic compounds (TVOC) and equivalent CO2 (eCO2) levels, interfaced via I2C.
-- **Grafana Dashboard**: Offers a real-time visualization of environmental parameters for quick analysis and action.
+- **HTU21D Sensor**: Provides precise readings of temperature and humidity, also interfaced over I2C.
-- **Bayesian Sensor Fusion Algorithm**: Increases detection accuracy by 25% by intelligently combining data from multiple sensors to identify anomalies.
+- **GP2Y1010AU0F Dust Sensor**: Detects PM2.5 particulate matter, interfaced over analog input.
-- **Automated Alerts and GUI**: Utilizes SMTP for automated alerts and Python’s Tkinter to design a GUI for rapid SOS responses.
+- **MQ Series Gas Sensors**: A selection of MQ sensors are used to detect various gases:

-## Technical Highlights
+  - **MQ-7**: Carbon monoxide (CO) detection.

-### Sensor Fusion for Enhanced Accuracy
+  - **MQ-136**: For hydrogen sulfide (H₂S) gas.

-Sensor fusion is a critical component in the detection system, significantly reducing the margin of error in identifying potential hazards.
-By employing a Bayesian approach, the system weighs the reliability of each sensor, improving the accuracy and robustness of the readings.
-This project has effectively utilized Bayesian sensor fusion to discern anomalous increases in gas concentrations, ensuring a high detection accuracy of 93%.
+  - **MQ-135**: Used for sensing a variety of gases including benzene (C₆H₆).

-### System Integration and Data Visualization
+## System Integration and Data Visualization

-The system's firmware, manages the ESP32's operation, ensuring seamless sensor integration and data handling.
-The real-time data is visualized on a custom Grafana dashboard, providing an at-a-glance view of all critical parameters and enabling mine operators to make informed decisions swiftly.
+The device's firmware, written in C, orchestrates the operation of the ESP32, ensuring seamless integration of the sensor data.
+The information is then timestamped and visualized on a custom Grafana dashboard.
+This approach not only provides immediate insights into the mine's air quality but also establishes a historical data record for long-term environmental assessment.

-### Challenge Overcome
+## Enhanced Detection Accuracy

-Calibration of sensors posed a significant challenge, particularly in distinguishing between normal environmental variations and genuine anomalies.
-The project overcame this by refining the Bayesian algorithm, enhancing the system's capability to minimize false positives and improve overall accuracy.
+The system's detection accuracy has been enhanced by 25% through the implementation of a Bayesian sensor fusion algorithm on a Raspberry Pi 4.
+This sophisticated algorithm combines the data from multiple sensors to reduce uncertainty and improve the reliability of anomaly detection.

-## Usage and Impact
+## Automated Alerts and GUI for Rapid Response

-This device is instrumental in ensuring the safety of miners by providing a robust system for early detection of noxious gases.
-The improved reaction time to anomalies, facilitated by automated alerts and a user-friendly GUI, has led to a 37% quicker response, potentially saving lives and preventing health hazards.
+The project incorporates SMTP protocols and Python’s Tkinter library to automate alerts and design a graphical user interface (GUI) for quick emergency responses.
+This innovation has resulted in a 37% faster reaction time to environmental anomalies, significantly improving the safety response in critical situations.

 ## Conclusion

-The Noxious Gas Detection System exemplifies a groundbreaking application of sensor technology in critical safety environments.
-It's not only a showcase of engineering innovation but also a significant step towards protecting the lives of those who work in one of the most hazardous industries.
+This Noxious Gas Detection System is a significant advancement in mining safety technology.
+It offers a multi-faceted approach by combining real-time monitoring, advanced sensor fusion, and quick-response features to ensure a safe working environment for miners.
+The system not only underscores the technical proficiency involved in its creation but also highlights a commitment to safeguarding human lives in the high-risk coal mining industry.